(Last updated on January 9th, 2023)

 Procreate was designed for the iPad with the Apple Pencil.
 You can only use the application on the iPad.
 If you want the best user experience, you should also use the Apple Pencil.
 The exclusivity is a huge dealbreaker if you are a Windows-based user.

+Winner: Adobe Illustrator.
 Overall, Illustrator is available on more operating systems and devices, making it the clear winner.
 Procreate is limited to the iPad only and is going to be a major dealbreaker for users who prefer desktop applications.

 6. Learning Curve